FOSSRIT/hfoss2025-blogs/_posts/2025-04-29-mgs6123-campuspulse-access.md

 I came into the project knowing HTML and CSS.
 Most of the content was already written in a Google Doc, so it mostly just needed minor edits to fit it onto the page.
 Something I didn't know before working on this was Bootstrap.
 While I'd heard of it before, I didn't know how to use it, much less what it actually was.
 After some work and two group meetings, the page was completed.

 ## Pull requests
-The first pull request was just a simple edit to remove a reference to the TunnelVision murals that
+The first pull request was just a simple edit to remove a reference to the TunnelVision murals: https://github.com/CampusPulse/access-directory/pull/4
+The second pull request (which is what this blog is primarily about) is here: https://github.com/CampusPulse/access-directory/pull/6
+The last pull request was made a few weeks later, which just added some links to the page: https://github.com/CampusPulse/access-directory/pull/7

 ### Images

 ![a meme depicting a cartoon person screaming "OPEN SOURCE"](https://ankitrokdeonsns.github.io/assets/img/open_source.jpeg)